bespoyasov/scroller/README.md

 # Scroller.js

-Orders blocks in line and adds anchors and scrollbar.
+Puts blocks in line and adds anchors and a scrollbar.

 ## Start